 - Use clear packing tape to secure labels to vials prior to shipping.
 Wipe excess water off vial prior to adding packing tape, and fully wrap tape around vial and label.
 Wrap tape completely around the vial so the tape does not come unstuck. - Ensure gas vials are placed upside-down in 50-mL centrifuge tubes.
 Centrifuge tubes should be ~ 2/3 full with water.
-This will allow for water expansion if freezing occurs, without breaking the gas vial. - 2.
+This will allow for water expansion if freezing occurs, without breaking the gas vial. - 3.
 Place the 50-mL centrifuge tubes (with upside down gas vials) in resealable plastic bag inside the same cooler that the centrifuge tubes and evacuated vials were delivered in. - a.
-Centrifuge tubes should stand upright to ensure water surrounds the gas vial lid to reduce the risk of gas leakage. - 3.
-Pack absorbent material around tubes and fill additional space with regular packaging materials. - 4.
-Place 'per sample' tab of AOS shipping inventory (RD[11]) in a resealable plastic bag and tape to the inside top of cooler.
+Centrifuge tubes should stand upright to ensure water surrounds the gas vial lid to reduce the risk of gas leakage. - 4.
+Pack absorbent material around tubes and fill additional space with regular packaging materials. - 5.
+Prepare a shipping inventory detailing the contents of the shipment, using the protocol-specific templates found on CLA's NEON intranet site.
+Include a printed copy of the inventory in the shipment box.
+Place 'per sample' tab of AOS shipping inventory (RD[11]) in a resealable plastic bag and tape to the inside top of cooler. - 6.
+Save the inventory with the following naming convention: